MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

     - If you have trouble detecting an anchor that you provide, try to adjust the anchor's image brightness so that it matches the average environmental brightness around the anchor.

+## What's next?

+Anchor a guide by using a circular code anchor
+Anchor a guide by using a holographic anchor